-Since the early 2000s, political campaigns have been increasingly using robocalls and automated text messages to reach potential voters.
+Since the early 2000s, political campaigns have increasingly used robocalls and automated text messages to reach potential voters.

-How many robocalls and texts did Americans receive during the 2020 election season?
+How many robocalls and texts are Americans receiving in 2023?

-Number of political robocalls and texts received per month in 2020
+Number of political robocalls and texts received month-over-month

-RoboKiller uses an unbiased, anonymous machine learning-based approach to understand political message trends.
-The estimates in this report are based on RoboKiller's proprietary data and customer feedback.
-Robocall trends, text trends, and featured messages are not a representation of any single political party, person, or organization’s campaign efforts.
+Robokiller uses an unbiased, anonymous machine learning-based approach to understand political message trends.
+The estimates in this report are based on Robokiller's proprietary data and customer feedback.
+Robocall trends, robotext trends, and featured messages are not a representation of any single political party, person, or organization’s campaign efforts.

-Are you a reporter working on a story about the robocall problem?
-We can give you unique robocall data and insights for any U.S. area code.
+Are you a reporter working on a story about political robocalls and/or robotexts?
+We can provide unique insights not found anywhere else.

 Starting in the early 2000’s, politicians have been increasing their campaign investments in political robocalls and text messages because they have higher engagement rates and are more effective than traditional methods like TV ads.
 Unlike illegal robocalls and text messages, you likely don’t receive political messages at random.
 Information about your political party affiliation, area you live in, or even past political donations become accessible to campaign groups when you register to vote and identify your political party preference.

 The FTC estimates annual losses of $1,200 per phone scam.
 The second you sign up for our service, you’re protected from more than 500 million known phone scams in our global database.
 To date, Robokiller has prevented more than $400 million in losses to phone scams.